garybuckle/garybuckle.github.io/_posts/2018-09-12-Boxing For Fitness Phase 1.md

 ---
 # Basic Boxing for Fitness.

 ## Phase 1 training session.

 This is a cardio workout with a strong emphasis on the core.
-The boxing workout will offer low impact on joints and legs but increase speed, power and strength.
+Phase 1  sessions   offer a low impact on joints and legs but increase speed, power and strength.
 The trainer may need some time during the session to demonstrate the correct technique.
 The goal is to improve fitness while learning the basics of boxing.
 Learning to box can be considered a skill acquisition and the happiness gained by learning something new.
 The aim will be to focus on the technique but allow the student to move along slowly.
 Perfecting the technique will take time and it will be a lot of fun along the way.
 Circuits are a high quality, high octane workout.
 They should build strength and endurance and can compliment other training programs.